 Anime, scholars will explore classic anime films for inspiration to create their own works of art and in-depth sketchbook portfolio.

 Running, scholars will work on improving both their speed and endurance to run at least one 5K race.

 Film & Popcorn, scholars will explore the magic behind classic films and tv series.
 They will then put their creativity to the test.

 Harry Potter Arts and Crafts, this themed course is for anyone, regardless if they have read the books or not.

 Hip Hop, scholars will listen to Hip Hop songs (clean versions) and analyze lyrics.
 Scholars will also flex their writing muscles by creating their lyrics and poems.
 At the end of the year, scholars will sign up to perform their poetry for credit.

 Show Choir, scholars will learn to sing and move to the music.

 Zest Dance & Yoga, scholars will learn the basics of Merengue- a Dominican style of dance/music and will warm up with a couple of Zumba songs.
 One of the days includes yoga.

-98% Latino and 2% Other, 19% English Language Learners, 16% Special Education, 97% free or reduced meal program participants.
+97% Latino and 1% African American/Black, 17% English Language Learners, 14% special eduction, and 96% free or reduced meal program participants.